stovonson/cookpot/README.md

 **Cookpot is the customizable Markdown template for anything.**

-Currently it's in beta phase and specifically for Minecraft mods.
+Currently it's in beta phase and specifically for Minecraft mods.<br>
+I'm slowly adding more and more features to Cookpot, so please star us!